 Latin jazz, danzón, the mambo, the cha-cha-cha, bolero, guaracha or traditional trova left their indelible mark on the international music.

 With the new trova another chapter was opened to study Cuban music.
 The son became first salsa and then timba.
 Filin was born, elements of samba and bossa nova were brought… we incorporate rap and hip hop, classical music… then we mix all this and get as a result the most exotic and tasty cocktails of all.

 You cannot study Cuban music without seeing their people enjoy

 And, if you ask yourself, “why should I go to Cuba to study the Cuban music?”
-Because you will never understand completely the Cuban music if you don´t check out how the average Cuban absorbs, incorporates and enjoys all kinds and all styles as their own.
+Because you will never understand completely the Cuban music if you don´t check out how the average.